Sheep know the shepherd’s voice

 - 10:24 Some of the Jewish leaders caught up with him and surrounded him.
 They asked, “So how much longer are you going to keep causing trouble trying to make us mad?
 If you are the Messiah, just come right out and say so.”

 - 10:25 Jesus said, “I did tell you.
 But you don’t believe what I told you.
 I told you with my actions.
-What I’ve been doing on behalf of my Father tells you all you need to know about me.
+What I’ve been doing on my Father's behalf tells you all you need to know about me.

 - 10:26 But you don’t believe me.
 Why should you?
 You’re not part of my flock.